nosana-ci/nosana-programs/docs/jobs.md

 | `systemProgram`        | <FontIcon icon="pencil" color="lightgrey" /><FontIcon icon="key" color="lightgrey" />   | The official Solana system program address.
 Responsible for system CPIs.                          |

 #### Arguments

+The following 1 arguments should also be provided when invoking this instruction.

 | Name                   | Type              | Size    | Offset  | Description                                               |
 |------------------------|-------------------|---------|---------|-----------------------------------------------------------|